exoplatform/exo-documentation/docs/eXo_Kernel.rst

-    -  The ``.ear`` and ``.war`` files from which Kernel gets the configuration files for the RootContainer, are found thanks to a lookup inside the standard deployment folders, but so far those folders are only properly defined in case of JBoss AS, Tomcat and Jetty.
+    -  The ``.ear`` and ``.war`` files from which Kernel gets the configuration files for the RootContainer, are found thanks to a lookup inside the standard deployment folders, but so far those folders are only properly defined in case of Tomcat and Jetty.
 For other application servers, you will need to use the System property described in the previous note.